What bordism-theoretic anomaly cancellation can do for U: Introduction

 This work only focuses on U-duality as the group $E_{7(7)}$ rather than $E_{7(7)}(\bZ)$, because the cohomology of the discrete group that arises in string theory is not known, and a strategy we employ of taking the maximal compact subgroup will not work.
 But one could imagine running a similar Adams computation for the group $E_7(\bZ)$ and checking that the anomaly vanishes.
 There are also a plethora of dualities that arise from compactifying 11d supergravity that one can also compute anomalies of, among them are the U-dualities that arise from compactifying on lower dimensional tori.
-In upcoming work \cite{DY:2023} we study the anomalies of T-duality in a setup where the group is small enough to be computable, but big enough to yield interesting anomalies.

 The structure of the paper is as follows: in \S\ref{sec:BordismSetup} we present the symmetries and tangential structure for the maximal 4d supergravity theory with U-duality symmetry and turn it into a bordism computation.
 We also give details on the field content of the theory and how it is compatible with the type of manifold we are considering.
 In \S\ref{section:InvTheory} we review the possibility of global anomalies, and invertible field theories.
 In \S\ref{sec:SSComputation} we perform the spectral sequence computation and give the manifold generator for the bordism group in question.
 In \S\ref{sec:EvalAnomaly} we show that the anomaly vanishes by considering the field content on the manifold generator.